TUM-Dev/NavigaTUM/server/main-api/README.md

 #### How to Set up the Databases (needed for the `get`,`preview`,`search` endpoints)

-To set up the databases, you will need to run the `cargo run --bin navigatum-init-main-api` script.
+To set up the databases, you will need to run the `navigatum-init-main-api` script.
 This will ensure that the sqlite database and meilisearch index is created.
 Said script is not bundled with the server, as this way we can reduce the permissions needed to run the server.